Alisson Linhares

 UFS/SE, Sergipe, Brazil

 • Before moving to Campinas to start my master's degree, I was an undergraduate professor at UFS - a federal university in Brazil.
-There, I had the opportunity to teach Operating Systems Theory, Object-Oriented Programming, and Imperative Programming to students across four different programs.
+There, I taught Operating Systems Theory, Object-Oriented Programming, and Imperative Programming to students across four different programs.

 • Relevant Technologies:Java, C, C++, Assembly, Linux